Home Rubber

 Review helpful?
 Yes | No

 I've been using it on my fh for about 2 months.
-At the beginning, the rubber was medium tacky and slightly sticky.
+At the beginning, the rubber was medium tacky and very grippy.
 It could barely lift the ball.
 The sponge is very hard and dense, but the topsheet feels soft.
 It felt softer than the J&H Z52.5 when pressing with my fingers.
 This combination has a lot of advantages in my opinion.
 It offers great feeling and you can do slow loops without needing to engage the sponge every time, making it more forgiving compared to other very hard chinese or hybrid rubbers.
 Drives have medium trajectory, with a very loud clicking sound, which means it come heavily boosted.
 Topspins have a medium-low arc with a lot of spin and a strong kick once the ball lands on the table.
 It behaves very similar to H3, but much faster and longer trajectory.
 You need to perform full strokes and use your legs.
 Serves feel amazing and are loaded with spin.
 I can place my serves wherever I want on the table easily.
 Receive is also great, as you can keep the ball short, however you need to be a little aware about your angle when you push backspin serves as they can go into the net.
 I assume it is because of the medium-low arc, but overall, the control is amazing.
 FH flicks clear the net quite easily and feel really good, even without proper technique(I suck at this) or engaging the sponge.
 Blocks are easy to perform and have ok speed.
 I recommend active blocking because it absorbs a lot of energy.
 Durability wise, I am a bit disappointed, as the topsheet seems to be worn out already because it has huge white spots and I can see the pimples through it after only 2 months.
 I clean my racket after I play and I use protective films.
 Overall, this is a great and intuitive fh rubber for fairly advanced and fit players(you can't be lazy), with similar characteristics as Chinese rubbers, only much faster.I will give it another try because I really enjoy it.
 It feels very natural to play with it.
 The blade I am using is a Nittaku Septear Feel Inner.

 Review helpful?
 Yes | No